-A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and attitude) and performance gained within the subject, which are not taken into account in the B mark of the subject.
+S4 A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and attitude) and performance gained within the subject, which are not taken into account in the B mark of the subject.
 The ongoing observations require the recording of pupil's progress.
-B1 mark : the mark of one 45-minute B-test as part of the normal school week according to the test calendar S4 B2 mark : The average mark of: 45 minutes B-test as part of the normal school week according to the test calendar 90 minutes B-test during the end of the year examination period according to the examination calendar A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and S5 attitude) and performance gained within the subject, which are not taken into account in the B mark of the 33 subject.
+B1 mark: the mark of one 45-minute B-test as part of the normal school week according to the test calendar B2 mark: second semester B test in class (one period) S5 A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and attitude) and performance gained within the subject, which are not taken into account in the B mark of the subject.
 The ongoing observations require the recording of pupil's progress.
-B1 mark: first semester exam B2 mark: second semester harmonized exam "Latinum Europaeum" (Ref.: 2018-01-D-19-en-3 Harmonised assessment at the end of year 5 and written examinations leading to B marks in year 5.)
+B1 mark: first semester test in class (one period) B2 mark: second semester test in class (one period)

-\This consists of a written exam (with an unseen text for translation and comprehension questions) for all the European Schools at the same time, plus an oral exam of texts studied during year 5.
+This consists of a written exam (with an unseen text for translation and comprehension questions) for all the European Schools at the same time, plus an oral exam of texts studied during year 5.